πŸ“¦Topic 352: container Virtualization

 • Awareness of other container virtualization approaches in Linux and other free operating systems, such as rkt, OpenVZ, systemd-nspawn or BSD Jails

-In simple terms: a container is a self-contained box that runs your application the same way, anywhere.
+In simple terms: a container is a self-containerd box that runs your application the same way, anywhere.

 Feature